 Global dialogue program

 Global Dialogue is a 1-3 day program that introduces teachers to the CGEP Global Competence Framework and the Essentials of Dialogue from Generation Global.
 Teachers learn how to engage their students in discussions about global issues within the classroom, with peers around the world, and through facilitated online forums.
 This program is a based on a partnership with the Tony Blair Institute for Global Change and is best suited for secondary teachers.
 However, accommodations can be made for elementary teachers.

 International students studying at SDSU are selected each year to serve as Intercultural Ambassadors in local K-12 schools.
 Ambassadors work with host teachers to provide cross-cultural learning experiences during the Spring semester to promote global competence, college and study abroad preparation, and unique cultural exchange.
 Interested SDSU international students may attend an informational meeting on Sept.
 13, 2019 (1:00 p.m.) and apply online by Oct.
 14, 2019.
 Interested host teachers in San Diego may apply online by December 14, 2019.
 This program is presented in partnership with the SDSU International Student Center.

 Global Book Bags Program

 The Global Book Bags Program provides book lists, learning activities, and book-filled workshops for elementary teachers to teach for global competency using children's literature with global themes.
-Join our Teacher Leaders for a half-day workshop on Saturday, Nov.
-3, 2018 (9:00 a.m. - noon) at SDSU (room TBD).
-The workshop is free, but online registration is required by October 29th.
+Join our Teacher Leaders for a half-day workshop on Saturday, October 26, 2019 (8:30 a.m. - 1 p.m.) at SDSU Extended Studies Center rooms 206/208.
+The workshop is free, but online registration is required.